codedrops/interview-prep/javascript/javascript-Q&A.md

 - They allow functions to retain access to their lexical scope, even when executed outside that scope.
 - Proper use of closures can lead to cleaner and more modular code.

-By understanding closures, you can leverage their power to write more efficient and flexible JavaScript code.

-## 21. What are Object Prototypes in JavaScript?
+## 21. What are Object Prototypes?

 In JavaScript, every object has an internal property called `[[Prototype]]`, which points to another object or `null`.
 This is the basis of prototypal inheritance, allowing objects to share properties and methods.